PeridexisErrant/DF-Walkthrough/tutorials/magma-tutorial.rst

   exit it entirely with :kbd:`Shift+Alt+X`.
 * Go back to the Dwarf Fortress window.
-Hit :kbd:`d` and place your cursor on the :guilabel:`Up/Down Staircase` on z-level -124, directly over the first two levels of pump stack casing.
+Hit :kbd:`d` and place your cursor on the :guilabel:`Up/Down Staircase` on z-level -124, directly above the first two levels of pump stack casing.
 * Hit :kbd:`Alt+F` and open Pump Stack - Quickfort - DF Magma
   Tutorial.xlsx from the convenient location you extracted it to.
 Then select Pump Stack - Dig from the list on the left and click OK.